vania020/wro2025-robotek/README.md

     <td align="center"><img src="https://github.com/user-attachments/assets/14afa30d-317e-43f8-b6ef-d63897212c88" width="300" height="200"/>
     </td>
     <td>
       We cut and incorporated an acrylic chassis and designed/3D-printed housing pieces for the camera, Ackermann system, and other components.
 The Ackermann used a stepper motor.
-Infrared sensors and a webcam were added to detect and analyze the surroundings.
+To perceive its surroundings, the car relied on infrared sensors and a webcam.
 The main controllers were a Raspberry Pi 4 and an Arduino Nano, powered by a power bank and lithium batteries.
+The car’s movement was driven by a single motor.
     </td>
   </tr>